WHY VAPING IS BETTER THAN THE PATCH OR GUM

-Nicotine gum is a chewing gum form of NRT that releases nicotine as it is chewed, the nicotine is then absorbed by the mouth lining and gets into the bloodstream.
+Nicotine gum is a chewing gum form of NRT that releases nicotine as it is chewed, the nicotine is then absorbed by the mouth lining and gets into the bloodstream, instead of being absorbed in the lungs from smoking or vaping.
 It also serves to keep the mouth busy, which can help the quitting process.
 Alongside nicotine and the chewing gum base, nicotine gum contains Polacrilin, Sorbitol, anhydrous sodium carbonate, sodium bicarbonate, glycerol, talcum and flavourings.

 The gum is meant to be used in a very specific way, as it is the chewing that gives the doses of nicotine.
 The gum should be chewed until a tingling sensation is felt, at which point the gum should be placed between teeth and gum or lip until it subsides, and this should be repeated over the course of half an hour.

 Many studies have been conducted to assess the efficacy of the various forms of nicotine replacement therapy, and nicotine gum has shown a significant positive effect for smoking cessation.
 One particular study shows the 2mg strength nicotine gum had a 16% efficacy in ‘high dependence’ smokers - those craving a cigarette when they wake up - meaning 16% of the subjects had stopped smoking at one year.
 The 4mg strength saw the percentage of those who had stopped at 1 year rise to about 33%.